enthought/traitsui/_sources/traitsui_user_manual/intro.txt

   selection by means of trait :term:`editor`\ s.
 * :ref:`tips-tricks-and-gotchas` covers miscellaneous additional topics.
-* Further reference materials, including a :ref:`glossary-of-terms` and an API summary for the Traits UI classes covered in this Guide, are located in the Appendices.
+* Further reference materials, including a :ref:`glossary-of-terms` and an API summary for the TraitsUI classes covered in this Manual, are located in the Appendices.

 .. rubric:: Footnotes